HealthLinkBC File #12b, September 2013

 Getting sick with influenza also puts you at risk of other infections.
 These include viral or bacterial pneumonia which affect the lungs.
-The risk of complications is greater for seniors 65 years and older, very young children, and people who have lung or heart diseases, certain chronic health conditions, or weakened immune systems.
+The risk of complications, which can be life-threatening, is greater for seniors 65 years and older, very young children, and people who have lung or heart diseases, certain chronic health conditions, or weakened immune systems.

 Healthy pregnant women in the second half of their pregnancy are at greater risk of being hospitalized following infection with influenza virus.

-In Canada, it is estimated that up to 8,000 people die from influenza and its complications during years with widespread or epidemic influenza activity.
+In Canada, thousands of people are hospitalized and may die from influenza and its complications during years with widespread or epidemic influenza activity.

 How can influenza be prevented?